Last updated: 2026-06-12

 | Resend Inc. | Transactional email (account confirmations, invoices, watcher digests, security alerts) | Email address, name, subject, message body (deleted at Resend after 30 days) | EU/US (Resend's EU region used where available; SCCs apply for any US transfer) | Resend DPA |

 For Municipal Licence data (user accounts, organisation data, billing history) we use no advertising networks, marketing platforms, or social media pixels.
-Web analytics via Google Analytics 4 runs only after explicit cookie consent from visitors on public pages — see the privacy policy for details.
-For signed-in municipal users no GA4 tracking is performed regardless of consent.
+Web analytics via Google Analytics 4 and Zoho PageSense runs only after explicit cookie consent from visitors on public, indexable pages — see the privacy policy for details.
+For signed-in municipal users no GA4 or PageSense tracking is performed regardless of consent.
 Internal usage statistics are collected via our own anonymous collector in Firebase without personal data.

 Notice of subprocessor change

-While a Municipal Licence is active, we notify the organisation's administrators by email at least 30 days before changing a subprocessor.
+While a Municipal Licence is active, we notify the agreed contact person, DPO and the organisation's administrators by email at least 30 days before adding or replacing a subprocessor.
 The municipality has the right to object during that period — objections are handled per the Municipal Licence agreement's termination clause.
+We do not use the new subprocessor for the municipality's personal data before the objection has been handled or the termination period has expired.

 3. Retention periods per data category